rjoo/teslacam-manager/README.md

 ## Installation
 [Download Release for Windows](https://github.com/rjoo/teslacam-manager/releases)

+### HW3 Support
+Due to Electron's usage of Chromium, and Chromium's lack of support for HEVC (h.265) playback, recordings from Teslas equipped with HW3 will not work.
+I'm open to some suggestions for workarounds!

 ### Defender SmartScreen
 If you have Defender SmartScreen enabled on Windows 10, you may get a warning about an "unrecognized app" when trying to install.
 You can click "More Info" then "Run anyway" to get around the warning.